 Building an Automated QR Code System in Laravel

-A quick look at how we architected automatic QR code generation using Laravel's queue system, scheduled commands, model observers, and action-based architecture.
+A quick look at how automatic QR code generation was architected using Laravel's queue system, scheduled commands, model observers, and action-based architecture.

 The Problem

-Every published project in our system needs a QR code for quick access and sharing.
+Every published project needs a QR code for quick access and sharing.

-Rather than generating these QR Codes on-demand which would block the request, we wanted an automated system that:
+Rather than generating QR Codes on-demand — which would block the request — the goal was an automated system that:

 • Generates QR codes asynchronously